yhuang85/mandy/build-source/source/physics/the-quantum-theory-of-fields.rst

 	\begin{equation*}
 		U(R_2 \Pcal) \Psi_{k, \sigma} = \eta_{\sigma} \Psi_{k, -\sigma}
 	\end{equation*}

+where we see indeed that the helicity reverses sign (when :math:`k` is fixed).

 To move on to the general case, recall that the :math:`L(p)` that takes :math:`k` to :math:`p` consists of a boost :math:`B` defined by :math:`\eqref{eq_massless_boost}` followed by a (chosen) pure rotation :math:`R(\pbf)` that takes :math:`(0, 0, |\pbf|)` to :math:`\pbf`.
 We calculate as follows